 The Board expects that officers of the Company other than the Chair and the CEO who are also directors to resign immediately from the Board when they retire or leave active Company employment and to consult the Board regarding their directorship if they change positions within the Company.

 The Board expects that each director will provide notice of intent to resign or resignation to the Chair and the Corporate Secretary.

 11. Change in Director’s Personal Circumstances

 A director whose principal occupation or employer changes shall advise the Chair and the Corporate Secretary and offer to tender his or her resignation to the Board.
 The Chair should refer the matter to the Governance and Sustainability Committee for review with the Chair’s recommendation.
 The Governance and Sustainability Committee should evaluate the facts and circumstances and recommend to the Board whether to seek and accept the director’s resignation.

 12. Service on Other Boards and Audit Committees

 A director who plans to join the board of directors or similar governing body of another public or private company or an advisory board, who plans to join the audit committee of another public company, who plans to accept a significant committee or other board assignment (such as lead or presiding director or chair) on another public company board, or who experiences other changed circumstances that could diminish his or her effectiveness as a Board member or otherwise be detrimental to the Company should advise the Chair and the Corporate Secretary before accepting such position, who shall coordinate with the Governance and Sustainability Committee Chair for further review, as deemed appropriate.

-Directors shall not serve on the board of more than four public companies, including the Company; however, directors that serve as the active CEO of another public company shall not serve on the board of more than two public companies, including the Company.
+Directors shall not serve on the board of more than four public companies, including the Company; however, directors that serve as the active CEO of a public company shall not serve on the board of more than two public companies, including the Company.

 An Audit Committee member shall not serve simultaneously on the audit committee of more than three public companies, including the Company.

 14. Duties and Obligations of Directors